First-principles study of graphene edge properties and flake shapes: Equilibrium Graphene Sheet Shape

 where $\lambda$ is the wavelength of the buckling, $M = Y_b/(1-\nu^2)$, $Y_{b}$ and $\nu$ are the Young's modulus and the Poisson ratio of the graphene sheet, and where we have neglected the relatively minor effect of the elastic stiffness of the edge.
 Assuming a typical wavelength of $\lambda=10$~nm and $M=2000$ eV/nm$^{2}$ for graphene\cite{Shenoy08v101}, we can use the data presented above to determine the buckling amplitude $A$ as a function of edge orientation $\alpha$ and examine the effect of hydrogenation of the edge.

-Figure~\ref{fig:BucklingAmplitude} shows the buckling amplitude from Eq.~(\ref{eq:BucklingAmplitude}) using the edge stress data from Fig.~\ref{fig:tau-gamma-angle-vs-edge-energy-and-edge-stress.eps}b as a function of $\alpha$, with and without hydrogen on the edges.
-The edge buckling amplitude found here is 3.05 and 3.11~\AA\ for the unreconstructed armchair and zigzag edges without hydrogen, respectively, which is roughly consistent with the magnitude of the buckling amplitude reported in Ref.~\onlinecite{Shenoy08v101}.
-The buckling amplitude is in the range of 2.70 to 3.11~\AA\ over the entire range of $\alpha$ for the unreconstructed edges without hydrogen.
-Interestingly, if the zigzag edge reconstructs to the (57) structure, the buckling amplitude, as per Eq.~(\ref{eq:BucklingAmplitude}), is imaginary (the edge stress is positive); implying that the reconstructed zigzag edge does not buckle.
+Figure~\ref{fig:BucklingAmplitude} shows the buckling amplitude from Eq.~(\ref{eq:BucklingAmplitude}) using the edge stress data from Fig.~\ref{fig:angle-gives-tau-gamma-for-all-combinations.pdf} as a function of $\alpha$, with and without hydrogen on the edges.
+The edge buckling amplitude found here is 3.05 and 2.82~\AA\ for the unreconstructed armchair and zigzag edges without hydrogen, respectively, which is roughly consistent with the magnitude of the buckling amplitude reported in Ref.~\onlinecite{Shenoy08v101}.
+The buckling amplitude varies from 2.82 to 3.05~\AA\ over the entire range of $\alpha$ for the unreconstructed edges without hydrogen.
+Interestingly, if the zigzag edge reconstructs to the zigzag(57) structure, the buckling amplitude, as per Eq.~(\ref{eq:BucklingAmplitude}), is imaginary (the edge stress is positive); implying that the reconstructed zigzag edge does not buckle.

-When the edges are saturated with hydrogen, the edge stress drops dramatically (by a factor of $\sim$ 7.54 to 425 for the armchair and zigzag edges, respectively) and the buckling amplitude drops to 1.11 and 0.14~\AA\ for the armchair and zigzag edges (see Fig.~\ref{fig:BucklingAmplitude}).
-This represents a drop in edge buckling amplitude by a factor of $\sim$ 2.3 to 22.
+When the edges are saturated with hydrogen, the edge stress drops dramatically (by a factor of $\sim$ 7.9 to 70 for the armchair and zigzag edges, respectively) and the buckling amplitude drops to $1.08$ and $0.33$~\AA\ for the armchair and zigzag edges (see Fig.~\ref{fig:BucklingAmplitude}).
+This represents a drop in edge buckling amplitude by a factor of $\sim$ 2.8 to 8.5.
 In short, edge hydrogenation strongly reduces the edge stress driven graphene edge buckling to the point that it is, for most purposes, negligible.